openstf/stf/README.md

   - Yes, it happens.
 * An OS update disabled USB debugging
   - Yes, it happens.
 Especially on Fire OS.
+* Someone touched the USB cable just the wrong way causing a disconnection
+  - Happens easily.
 * Your PCIE USB extension card died
   - Yes, it happens.
 * Temporary network issues
-  - Wait for them to be fixed or fix them yourself.
+  - Can't help with that.
 * Someone removed the device physically.
-  - Can't help with that.
+  - Or that.
 * You're on OS X
   - There's a bug in ADB's OS X implementation that causes devices to be lost on error conditions.
 The problem is more pronounced when using USB hubs.
 You have to unplug and then plug it back in again.